brefphp/bref/docs/environment/database.md

 > If you use Aurora Serverless, you can also use the [RDS Data API](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/data-api.html).
 SQL queries are executed through an HTTP API instead of the traditional MySQL/PostgreSQL connection.
 To help you, the [dbal-rds-data](https://github.com/Nemo64/dbal-rds-data) library is a Doctrine DBAL driver.
 Please note that the library and the API itself are new and experimental.

-## Limitations

-> Running a function inside a VPC used to induce a [cold start](/docs/environment/performances.md#cold-starts) of several seconds.
-This is no longer the case since October 2019.

-### Accessing the internet
+## Accessing the internet

+> <strong class="text-xl">⚠️ WARNING ⚠️</strong>
+>
+> If your Lambda function has **timeouts**, please read this section.
+>
+> If you plan on using a database, please read this section.

 A database inside a [VPC](https://aws.amazon.com/vpc/) is isolated from the internet.
-Since a lambda function must run in the VPC to access the database, it cannot access the internet (for example external APIs) or most other AWS services.
+Lambda must run in the VPC to access the database, but it will loose access the internet (for example external APIs, and other AWS services).

+To be clear:

+**Lambda will loose internet access in a VPC.**

+Because of that, you may see errors like this:

+> Task timed out after 28 seconds

-To enable internet access for a lambda you will need to create a NAT Gateway in the VPC: you can follow [this tutorial](https://medium.com/@philippholly/aws-lambda-enable-outgoing-internet-access-within-vpc-8dd250e11e12).
+To restore internet access for a lambda you will need to create a NAT Gateway in the VPC: you can follow [this tutorial](https://medium.com/@philippholly/aws-lambda-enable-outgoing-internet-access-within-vpc-8dd250e11e12), use [the serverless VPC plugin](https://github.com/smoketurner/serverless-vpc-plugin), or use the complete example in [Serverless Visually Explained](https://serverless-visually-explained.com/).

 Watch out, a NAT Gateway will increase costs (starts at $27 per month).
 Note that you can use one VPC and one NAT Gateway for multiple projects.

 When possible, an alternative to NAT Gateways is to split the work done by a lambda in 2 lambdas: one in the VPC that accesses the database and one outside that accesses the external API.
+But that's often hard to implement in practice.

-It is also possible to access specific AWS services in a VPC by creating "private endpoints": this is possible for S3, API Gateway, [and more](https://docs.aws.amazon.com/en_pv/vpc/latest/userguide/vpc-endpoints-access.html).
+Finally, another free alternative to NAT Gateway is to access AWS services by creating "*private VPC endpoints*": this is possible for S3, API Gateway, [and more](https://docs.aws.amazon.com/en_pv/vpc/latest/userguide/vpc-endpoints-access.html).

 ## Creating a database